Clarence Williams III: Career

 Spanning over forty years, his career included the role of Prince's tormented father, who was also a musician, in Purple Rain (1984), A guest appearance in Miami Vice (1985), a recurring role in the surreal TV series Twin Peaks (1990), a good cop in Deep Cover (1992), a rioter in the mini-series Against the Wall (1994), and Wesley Snipes' chemically dependent father in Sugar Hill (1993).
-His other roles on television include Hill Street Blues, the Canadian cult classic The Littlest Hobo, Miami Vice, The Highwayman, Burn Notice, Everybody Hates Chris, Justified, and Law & Order.
+His other roles on television include Hill Street Blues, the Canadian cult classic The Littlest Hobo, Miami Vice, The Highwayman, Burn Notice, Everybody Hates Chris, Justified, Cold Case, and Law & Order.
 He can be seen in films such as 52 Pick-Up, Life, The Cool World, Deep Cover, Tales from the Hood, Half-Baked, King: A Filmed Record...
 Montgomery to Memphis, Hoodlum, Frogs for Snakes, Starstruck, The General's Daughter, Reindeer Games, Impostor, and as the early jazz musician Jelly Roll Morton in The Legend of 1900.
 He also played a supporting role as George Wallace's fictional African-American butler and caretaker in the 1997 TNT film George Wallace.

 From 2003 to 2007, Williams had a recurring role as Philby Cross in the Mystery Woman film series on the Hallmark Channel.
 He appeared in all but the first of the eleven films alongside Kellie Martin (J.E.
 Freeman played Philby in the Mystery Woman first film).
 In the seventh (Mystery Woman: At First Sight) film, he reunited with his Mod Squad co-star Michael Cole.
 He played Bumpy Johnson in the film American Gangster.
-From 2005 to 2007 Williams had another recurring role as the voice of Councilor Andam on the Disney animated series American Dragon: Jake Long.
+From 2005 to 2007, Williams had another recurring role as the voice of Councilor Andam on the Disney animated series American Dragon: Jake Long.

 Death

-Williams died in Los Angeles on June 4, 2021, from colon cancer at the age of 81.
+Williams died in Los Angeles, on June 4, 2021, at the age of 81, from colon cancer.
 He is buried in St Charles Cemetery in East Farmingdale, New York.